tendermint/budget/x/budget/spec/04_begin_block.md

 3. Collect budgets from `BudgetSourceAddress` and send amount of coins to `CollectionAddress` relative to the rate of each budget`.

-4. Write metrics about successful budget collection and emit events.
+4. Cumulate `TotalCollectedCoins` and emit events about the successful budget collection for each budget.